How to practice your Irish language despite the summer break in classes

 Cearlann an tSamhraidh is a workshop, with a difference.
-The workshop will revolve around daily Irish language conversations on video calls.
-The conversations will be structured, and based on specific topics, so that it doesn’t matter if you can say more than “Dia dhuit” right now.
+The workshop revolves around daily Irish language conversations on video calls.
+The conversations are structured, and based on specific topics.
+We provide video recordings of the role-play, so you can even practice in your own time.
+So it doesn’t matter if you can say more than “Dia dhuit” right now.

 The workshop will include weekly group calls with a Bitesize Irish coaches, where you can get answers to your questions.
 These calls will also motivate you to keep a regular rhythm.
 Recordings will be provided if you can’t make them.

-On top of boosting your conversational skills, the workshop will be run through a private online forum.
-Every two days, we’ll regularly post challenges that you can work on and share with the rest of the members.
+On top of boosting your conversational skills, the workshop is run through a private online forum.
+Every day, we regularly post challenges that you can work on and share with the rest of the members.

 The workshop is for generous people.
 Rather than asking “what can the workshop do for me?”, ask “what can I bring to help others on this same journey?”.

-The workshop will be time-limited.
-The forum will shut-down one week after the workshop ends.
+The workshop is time-limited.
+The forum will shut-down one week after the four-week workshop ends.
 This will give you the motivation to connect and share during the time of the workshop.
 Hopefully, you’ll create connections that will long out-live the workshop.

 Who we are